Mysterious radio bursts are buzzing Earth with an unusual rhythm

 Another theory posits that they are just a regular, old neutron star with a focused radio beam that only occasionally sweeps across our field of view on Earth.
 Perhaps, even, a nearby black hole is disrupting the signal thanks to its huge gravitational pull.
 Astronomers still don't know.

-Complicating matters even more is that many of the detected ultra-powerful radio signals don't repeat.
+Complicating matters the fact many of the detected ultra-powerful radio signals don't repeat.
 We hear them, and they disappear.
 With more repeaters being discovered, we edge closer to understanding their nature.
 In 2019, the CHIME collaboration discovered a new set of eight repeating bursts that can be used for follow-up analysis.
 It's hoped that by studying the repeating bursts, astronomers will be able to shed light on these mysterious signals.

 More recently, a second repeating burst was found with an unusual periodicity.
 Its cycle seemed to work on a 157-day timeline -- 90 days of activity and 67 when it went silent.

+Very few repeating bursts have been localized to their home in the universe, and ASKAP, an Australian facility searching for FRBs, is "running overtime", according to Deller, to try and pinpoint which galaxies they came from.
+That will allow a better comparison between galaxies that host FRBs which repeat and those that don't.

+Whatever the case -- and I know what you're thinking -- it's very, very unlikely to be aliens.

-Discussing repeating bursts last year, Adam Deller, an astrophysicist at Swinburne University of Technology, said, "I think in all likelihood we'll work out a natural explanation for these events, but I like to keep an open mind and follow wherever the evidence leads me."
+Discussing repeating bursts last year, Deller said, "I think in all likelihood we'll work out a natural explanation for these events, but I like to keep an open mind and follow wherever the evidence leads me.

 This post originally appeared in February and has been updated now that the work has been peer-reviewed.